kevin-helliwell/exercism-rust-exercises/README.md

 # exercism-rust-exercises

-Solutions to Rust exercises on Exercism as I complete them locally. 🙂
+Rust exercises from Exercism as I complete them locally. 🙂